git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Workflow

+* Track navigation: If *flat* is selected all tracks are shown at once.
+Otherwise if *hierarchical* is selected only folders are shown.
+Press the select button of the track again to enter a group/folder.
+Long press the select button of any track to leave the group/folder.
+* Include (Group-)Mastertrack: If set to off, the group-master tracks are removed from the track bank.
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * VU meters: The display of VU meters can be disabled with this option
-* Footswitch 2: What action to execute if you press the 2nd footswitch (1st footswitch is always assigned to MIDI sustain).
+* Footswitch 2: What action to execute if you press the 2nd foot switch (1st foot switch is always assigned to MIDI sustain).
 The available functions should be self-explanatory, except *Clip Based Looper*: this uses the currently selected MIDI clip slot.
 If it is empty, a new clip is created (like using the New button) and playback is started.
-As long as the footswitch is pressed overdub is activated.
-If the footswitch is released overdub is deactivated.
+As long as the foot switch is pressed overdub is activated.
+If the foot switch is released overdub is deactivated.
 * Stop automation recording on knob release: If you e.g. change the volume of a track for automation and release the knob, automation recording is automatically switched off.
 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Normal: Adjust the speed of the knobs